FRACTURED, an uncanny resemblance to worldly views

 Photography - what is it exactly?

-Technical photography is out of my reach - I have very sloppy vision so I contend myself with simply capturing the light I see.
+Technical photography is none of my interest - I have very strange vision, blurry, stigmatic, with or without glasses so I contend myself with simply capturing the light I see.

 This light may be focussed or blurry, it may be low-light or candle-lit, it may be sun-drenched or blinding, but whatever I point towards, I feel it has drawn me in for a reason, sometimes I know why but many times I have just a gut feeling that that click will deliver some image gold.